SergiR1996/PELEAnalysis-Processing/README.md

 * <b> Esterases </b>: Folder where tools concerning esterases, esters, and others can be found.

-* <b> MD\_analysis </b>: Folder where the analyse\_trajectory and ClusterizeAtoms python scripts reside (used for calculate RMSD, distances, contacts, cluster of average position of atoms, and more).
+* <b> MD\_analysis </b>: Folder where the analyse\_trajectory, BoxPlot_EDesign, and ClusterizeAtoms python scripts reside (used for calculate RMSD, distances, contacts, cluster of average position of atoms, and more).

 * <b> ML\_scripts </b>: Folder with scripts to perform [SVC](https://en.wikipedia.org/wiki/Support-vector_machine) on a given dataset.